PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-08 07:31:06
+Last updated: 2024-04-08 07:31:43
-Random Quote: Not all Mandalorians are bounty hunters.
-Some of us serve a higher purpose. - Bo-Katan
+Random Quote: Anything sounds weird, if you say it a  undred times.
+Bowl.
+Bowl.
+Bowl... - Ted Mosby